Workers’ Compensation Insurance for Home Health Care: A Guide

 • Whether your team would benefit by having a registered nurse on staff.
 Typically, workers’ comp insurance companies like there to be a medically trained nurse on staff, even if your aides don’t provide medical services

 Due to the heightened risks in home health care, your business may have a higher workers’ compensation insurance premium than less risky industries.
-However, there are proven ways to bring that premium down to a more affordable number while still providing ample protection.
+However, there are proven ways to bring your home health care workers’ comp premium down to a more affordable number while still providing ample protection.

 Some of the best ways to lower the cost of your company’s insurance include the following: